Aaron Springer

 Aaron Springer (born September 5, 1973) is an American cartoonist, animator, artist, writer, director, and voice actor.
 He is the creator of the Disney XD original series Billy Dilley's Super-Duper Subterranean Summer, in which he voiced the main character, Billy Dilley.
 He is also known for his work on the Nickelodeon animated series SpongeBob SquarePants.

 Early life

-Springer's childhood as a little kid was like he was a huge cartoon fanatic like any other animator in the world.
-Springer once had drew animation from one of his favorite books as a little kid.
+Springer was a fan of animation from a very early age.
 Inspiration from his show Billy Dilley's Super-Duper Subterranean Summer was drawn from his childhood on a summer day typically when he stated Richard Scarry was his favorite types of illustrators what also drew inspiration from his own TV show.
 He grew up watching Charlie Brown and Rankin-Bass productions and a few other cartoons.